 If you require support with access to resources or technology please contact your tutor as soon as possible to ensure continuity of your learning.
 If you do not have access to a device at home please let us know so that we can support you.
 We are also able to provide paper-based resources to support you.

-We are working very hard to ensure that all learners have every opportunity to successful complete their qualifications.
-Following your new virtual timetable on the google drive will provide a structure to your day and give you as much continuity as possible in these difficult times.
-Attendance to the google lessons will be logged and monitored in the same way as classroom attendance is.
+We are working very hard to ensure that all learners have every opportunity to successfully complete their qualifications.
+Following your new virtual timetable on the Google drive will provide a structure to your day and give you as much continuity as possible in these difficult times.
+Attendance to online lessons will be logged and monitored in the same way as classroom attendance is.
 Learners who do not sign in for the online sessions will be marked as absent and this will be followed up in accordance with our Attendance Policy.

 Learners will be expected to submit work as normal, including assessment work, homework and mock exams in line with the course timetable.

 Tutors will mark submitted work as usual and feedback to learners within an agreed timescale.